Flipkart: 2007–2010

-2011–2014: Growth, mergers and acquisitions
+In 2010, Flipkart acquired WeRead, a digital retailer of books, from Lulu.com.
+This space was otherwise only shared by very limited number of players at that time in the market, such as Landmark and Infibeam.
+WeRead continued to operate independently after the acquisition.

+2011–2014

-In 2011, Flipkart acquired the digital distribution business Mime360.com and the digital content library of the Bollywood portal Chakpak.
-Following the acquisition, Flipkart launched its DRM-free Digital music store Flyte in 2012.
+In 2011, Flipkart acquired the digital distribution business Mime360.com, a distributor of music, media and games, and the digital content library of the Bollywood portal Chakpak.
+Following the latter acquisition, Flipkart launched its DRM-free Digital music store Flyte in 2012.
 Due to competition from free streaming sites, Flyte was unsuccessful and shut down in June 2013.
-Mime360 was a content distributor that used HTTP-based encryption technology that allows for fast and secure data delivery.
-It distributed music, media and games using its distribution platform.

-In 2012 Flipkart acquired Letsbuy, an online electronics retailer.
+In 2012, Flipkart acquired Letsbuy, an online electronics retailer.
+In 2013, Flipkart co-founders sold WS Retail to a consortium of investors led by Rajeev Kuchhal.

-In 2014, Flipkart was the exclusive Indian retailer several smartphones, including the Moto G, the Moto E, the Xiaomi Mi 3, and the Redmi 1S and Redmi Note.
+In 2014, Flipkart was the exclusive Indian retailer of several smartphones, including the Moto G, the Moto E, the Xiaomi Mi 3, and the Redmi 1S and Redmi Note.

 Flipkart acquired Myntra, an online fashion retailer, for US$280 million in May 2014.
 As of 2018, Myntra continues to operate alongside Flipkart as a standalone subsidiary focusing on separate market segments.

 On 6 October 2014, coinciding with the company's anniversary and the Diwali season, Flipkart held a major sale that it promoted as "Big Billion Day".
 The event generated a surge of traffic, selling US$100 million worth of goods in 10 hours.
 The event received criticism via social media over technical issues experienced during the event and stock shortages.

-In 2014, Flipkart invested in mobile payment platform Ngpay and shuttered its own payment platform Payzippy by merging it with Ngpay.
+In 2014, Flipkart invested in mobile payments platform Ngpay and shuttered its own payment platform Payzippy by merging it with Ngpay.